“Distinguishing Features”

 Their names are Oneil, Xueping, Malika, and Vera.

-What brings them together?
+What do they have in common?
 They are all students at the University of Montpellier.
 They are between 18 and 24 years old.

 What sets them apart?
-Almost everything, at least in appearance.
-They are like all women and men on the planet: so similar, yet so different.
+Almost everything, at least on the surface.
+They are like all the women and men on the planet: so similar, yet so different.

-The exhibition takes pleasure in highlighting this difference in an unexpected way.
-Each student is identified by their first name, age, nationality... and something extra: each one suggested a sentence to the photographer.
-A simple sentence, unusual or serious, quirky or enigmatic, that says something about them.
+A difference that the exhibition playfully brings to life in unexpected ways.
+Each student is identified by their first name, age, nationality… and a little something extra: each one offered the photographer a sentence.
+A simple sentence—unusual or serious, offbeat or enigmatic—that says something about them.

-"I slipped off my bike on the wet pavement at Peyrou: six stitches," says Jean Bowaou, a 24-year-old Guinean with a dazzling smile and a white bandage on his forehead.
-For Ines, it's a cryptic joke: "I agree with my mother: 'Men are like lawns!'" says the beautiful Ivorian.
-Others mention their membership of a visible minority: "I've seen at most five other redheads like me on campus," says Margaux, an 18-year-old French woman with a Madonna-like smile.
+“I slipped on my bike on the wet cobblestones of Le Peyrou: six stitches,” says Jean Bowaou, a 24-year-old Guinean sporting a beaming smile and a white bandage on his forehead.
+For Ines, it’s a cryptic bit of humor:“Shares her mother’s opinion: ‘Men are like the lawn!’”says the beautiful Ivorian woman.
+Others mention their membership in a visible minority: “Has seen at most five other redheads like her on campus,” confides Margaux, an 18-year-old French woman with a Madonna-like smile.

-"These faces are a living reflection of the University of Montpellier.
+“These faces are a living reflection of the University of Montpellier.
 They bear witness to its openness to the world and to diversity.
-Through the palette of these gazes, the photographer paints a picture of humanity as a whole.
-They are an invitation to joy and encounter.
-They shine with the happiness of living together.
-They are the pride of the University of Montpellier," explains Jean-Paul Udave, UM's anti-racism and anti-Semitism officer.
+Through the spectrum of these gazes, the photographer paints a picture of humanity as a whole.
+They are an invitation to joy and connection.
+They shine with the joy of living together.
+They are the pride of the University of Montpellier,” explains Jean-Paul Udave, special advisor on anti-racism and anti-Semitism at UM.

 Traveling exhibition